tropicbliss/buckshot/README.md

 ## For sniper developers

-If you look through my code, error propagation is not a thing 🥲.
+If you look through my code, error propagation is not a thing 🥲. `panic!`s everywhere!

 `ms-auth-server` project open-sourced [here](https://github.com/tropicbliss/ms-auth-server).